-Responding to a difference of opinion regarding behaviour and disobedience, hands on hips, nearly four years old, Melanie stubbornly announced ‘I’M THE BOSSY BOOTS IN THIS HOUSE’ this assertiveness she would carry through the rest of her life.
-I am inclined to attribute this strength in her character to spending time at The Christian Day Care Centre in Moonee Ponds run by Mr and Mrs Potger (parents of Keith Potger of The Seekers fame).
+Responding to a difference of opinion regarding behaviour and disobedience, hands on hips, nearly four years old Melanie, stubbornly announced ‘I’M THE BOSSY BOOTS IN THIS HOUSE’ this assertiveness she would carry through the rest of her life.
+I attribute this to spending time at The Christian Day Care Centre in Moonee Ponds run by Mr and Mrs Potger (parents of Keith Potger of The Seekers fame).
 Mr Potty, as she called him, had acquired a Golden Labrador puppy and he seconded Melanie from the play area to assist when training the puppy.

 Two years in Melbourne were enough for Lesla to know that there were better places in Australia to raise children.
 Melbourne had very long, cold and miserable winters which didn’t seem to be beneficial for the children’s health.
 Rodney had come into their lives (uncle Waddely as Melanie called him) and the decision was made to move to Perth on the other side of the country.
 It didn’t take long to pack some belongings on the Volkswagen roof rack and head west to Port Pirie in South Australia; they boarded the Indian Pacific train that would then take this newly formed family unit across the Nullarbor Plain to new beginnings in a new city.

-At this time we also extended the family when joined by Brock, a basset Hound and Fluffy a ginger cat.
+At this time we also extended the family when joined by Brock, a Basset Hound and Fluffy a ginger cat.
 A kindergarten was conveniently situated a few minutes down the street for Melanie to attend.
-Damian repeated grade four at St. Joseph’s Northam primary school, then went on to grade five where he was taught by Sister Monica who had taught his mother many years before in Gisborne Victoria.
+Damian repeated grade four at St. Joseph’s Northam primary school, this was up to 4 schools in as many years then went on to grade five where he was taught by Sister Monica who had taught his mother many years before in Gisborne Victoria.

 One Christmas grandmother Patterson sent a reasonable cheque for the family, enough for Melanie and her Mum to take a trip to Penang where Uncle Lindsay (Unk as she called him) was stationed at Butterworth Air Force Base.
 This trip proved to be quite the eye-opener for a young eight year old Melanie.
 Although Lindsay was recalled to Australia within a day or two of their arrival, he billeted Melanie and Lesla with another air-force family who were very generous in taking these travellers to see the sights.
 A ride in a tri-shaw and a visit to the Kek Lok Si Temple a Buddhist temple situated in Air Itam, Penang, Malaysia.
 It is the largest Buddhist temple in Malaysia, and is also an important pilgrimage centre for Buddhists from Hong Kong, the Philippines, Singapore and other countries in Southeast Asia.
 The main draw in the complex is the striking seven-storey Pagoda of Rama VI with 10,000 alabaster and bronze statues of Buddha, and the 36.57-metre-tall bronze statue of Guanyin, the Goddess of Mercy.
 Mahayana Buddhism, Theravada Buddhism and traditional Chinese rituals blend into a harmonious whole, both in the temple architecture and artwork as well as in the daily activities of worshippers.
 Also, Penang Hill which was used as a retreat during the British colonial period is now a popular tourist destination in Penang.
 The top of the hill is accessible via the Penang Hill Railway.
 To date, this funicular railway system is the only one of its kind in Malaysia.
 On the return home a couple of days in Singapore allowed for visits to The Japanese Gardens and The Chinese Gardens, locations of such serenity, a bird sanctuary and Singapore Zoo.